 The solution: working hard and working smart

 This tremendous work ethic and the extra resources devoted to the Matagarup Bridge project meant that Weldlok® was highly thought of by the time it came down to delivery.

 ”Civmec and other members of the Alliance had nothing but nice things to say about us, which was great.
 A high level of customer service is core to everything we do, and it was excellent that our attention to detail was noted and appreciated,” Matthew says. ”Our customers were so pleased, in fact, that they actually started to reassign project work to us from competitors.
 We took this as a huge mark of respect and an excellent pay off for our hard work.”

 Producing the steel treads necessary for the construction project wasn’t rocket science – Weldlok® had a number of fabricated off-the-shelf solutions that fit the bill.
 Where the business really stood apart from other product suppliers was in the attention to detail.
 A little extra thought and effort goes a long way, according to Matthew.

-''We don't just want to be seen as product suppliers for infrastructure projects - we want to be thought of as experts, thought leaders,'' says Matthew.
+don’t just want to be seen as product suppliers for infrastructure projects – we want to be thought of as experts, thought leaders,” says Matthew.